-You may even use avoidance techniques to get away from triggering situations, such as not watching movies that could cause you to get anxious and cry or preferring to stay away from loud noises, crowds, or strong smells.
+You may even use avoidance techniques to get away from emotional triggers, such as not watching movies that can cause you to get anxious and cry or preferring to stay away from loud noises, crowds, or strong smells.

 Those who are highly sensitive are often seen as overactive.
 Those around them are not used to such heightened emotions; therefore, they label it as odd or abnormal to react in such a way.

 However, highly sensitive people are just more in tune with how they feel than the average person.
 It’s not bad to be extra emotional, and it’s just not as common.